IFTA Reporting Complete Guide for Trucking Companies

 How IFTA Tax Is Calculated

 The IFTA calculation determines how much fuel tax you owe to (or are owed by) each jurisdiction where your trucks operated.
 The core concept is comparing how much fuel you consumed in a state versus how much fuel you purchased in that state.
+If you consumed more than you purchased, you owe additional tax.
+If you purchased more than you consumed, you receive a credit.

 The calculation follows this formula for each jurisdiction: